EddyVerbruggen/nativescript-barcodescanner/README.md

   barcodescanner.scan({
     formats: "QR_CODE,PDF_417",   // Pass in of you want to restrict scanning to certain types
-    cancelLabel: "Stop scanning", // iOS only, default 'Close'
+    cancelLabel: "EXIT.
+Also, try the volume buttons!", // iOS only, default 'Close'
-    message: "Go scan something", // Android only, default is 'Place a barcode inside the viewfinder rectangle to scan it.'
+    message: "Use the volume buttons for extra light", // Android only, default is 'Place a barcode inside the viewfinder rectangle to scan it.'
     preferFrontCamera: false,     // Android only, default false
     showFlipCameraButton: true,   // Android only, default false (on iOS it's always available)
-    orientation: "landscape"      // Android only, optionally lock the orientation to either "portrait" or "landscape" }).then(
+    orientation: "landscape",     // Android only, optionally lock the orientation to either "portrait" or "landscape"
+    openSettingsIfPermissionWasPreviouslyDenied: true // On iOS you can send the user to the settings app if access was previously denied
+  }).then(
       function(result) {
         console.log("Scan format: " + result.format);